Peter Dinklage: Other performances

-Upcoming projects
+In 2023, Dinklage voiced Terrorcon Scourge, the main antagonist in Transformers: Rise of the Beasts.
+He also starred in the romantic comedy-drama film She Came to Me, and played Casca Highbottom in the film The Hunger Games: The Ballad of Songbirds and Snakes.
+In 2024, Dinklage was announced to voice Dr. Dillamond in the two-part film adaptation of the musical, Wicked, alongside a cast including Cynthia Erivo and Ariana Grande.
+In 2024, Dinklage had a cameo in Jerry Seinfeld's Unfrosted, which premiered on Netflix.

-In 2017, it was announced that Dinklage has been attached to star in the American comedy O Lucky Day, which is to be directed by Jon S. Baird where he will play a con-man who pretends to be a leprechaun.
+On October 5, 2017, Dinklage purchased the rights to the film adaptation of Joe R. Lansdale's novel The Thicket.
+The film, The Thicket, which stars Dinklage alongside Juliette Lewis and Esme Creed-Miles, was released in September 2024.

-On October 5, 2017, Dinklage purchased the rights to the film adaptation of Joe R. Lansdale's novel, The Thicket.
+In 2024, Dinklage voiced Hercule Poirot in an Audible adaptation of Agatha Christie's The Mysterious Affair at Styles.

-In 2020, it was announced Dinklage will voice Hitpig in the upcoming animated film, Hitpig.
-More recently, his production company Estuary Films signed a first look deal with Entertainment One.
+In 2023, Dinklage starred as the titular character in The Toxic Avenger, which was released on August 29, 2025.

-Dinklage was cast as the Terrorcon Scourge, the main antagonist of the 2023 film Transformers: Rise of the Beasts.
+In 2025, Dinklage starred as main antagonist Leon Prater in the first season of Dexter: Resurrection.

 Personal life

 In 2005, Dinklage married Erica Schmidt, a theater director.
-They have two children: a daughter born in 2011 and a second child born in 2017.
+They have two children: a daughter born in 2011 and a son born in 2017.
+They primarily reside in Greenwich Village, Manhattan and have a property in Ulster County, New York.

-Dinklage's face was injured in the early 1990s, when he was in a "punk-funk-rap" band called Whizzy.
+Dinklage's face was injured in the early 1990s when he was in a "punk-funk-rap" band called Whizzy.
+He was playing at the nightclub CBGB in New York City, when he was accidentally kneed in the face and started bleeding on the stage.
 It gave him a scar that runs from his neck to his eyebrow.
-He was playing at the nightclub CBGB in New York City, where he was accidentally kneed in the face and started bleeding on the stage.

 In 2008, Dinklage described himself as a lapsed Catholic.

-Dinklage has been a vegetarian since the age of 16.
-An advocate for animal rights, he supports Farm Sanctuary and has served as the spokesman for the organization's Walk for Farm Animals.
-He also narrated the video Face your Food, a film on behalf of PETA advocating a vegan diet on ethical grounds.
-He appeared in another PETA campaign, asking Game of Thrones fans to adopt from shelters rather than to buy huskies that might look like direwolves.
+Dinklage became a vegetarian at the age of 16.
+In a 2024 episode of the podcast Flagrant he stated he started eating fish and chicken again, while filming Game of Thrones in Croatia as he became fatigued on set, although he does not eat red meat.
+He supports Farm Sanctuary and has been the group's spokesperson for its Walk for Farm Animals.
+He appeared in a PETA campaign, asking Game of Thrones fans to adopt pets from shelters rather than buying huskies that might look like direwolves.

-In 2017, Dinklage attended the Women's March demonstration in Park City, Utah, to advocate legislation and policies regarding human rights and other issues.
+In 2017, Dinklage attended the Women's March demonstration in Park City, Utah to advocate legislation and policies regarding human rights and other issues.